-Tax Returns : How to apply for HMRC Self Assessment Online
+How to apply for HMRC Self Assessment Online?

-Tax payer can sign into their online account to send the tax return of HM Revenue and Customs (HMRC).
-To sign into the account, tax-payers can use their user ID and password which was created while registering for Self Assessment or when the HMRC online account was set up.
+The taxpayer can sign into their HMRC self assessment online account to send the tax return of HM Revenue and Customs (HMRC).
+To login into HMRC self assessment account, taxpayers can use their user ID and password which was created while registering for HMRC self assessment online account or when the HMRC online self assessment account was set up.

 It is imperative to file a tax return with HMRC even if an individual does not owe anything to the HMRC.
-For each deadline missed, there are a number of penalties imposed on the self assessment tax return.
-These penalties are:
+For each HMRC self assessment tax return deadline missed, there are a number of penalties imposed on the self assessment tax return.

 DNS Accountants can take care of everything, starting from completing the tax returns to computing the tax amount that is due for refund to interacting with HMRC on the behalf of the client.
 We are professional accountants and we will be in a better position to help individuals get a clear understanding of self assessment tax returns and certain tips and advice.